firstpersontravel/charter-docs/docs/reference/actions.md

 ## Initiate call

-Initiate a call from one player to another.
+Initiate a call from Charter to a user.

 | Field | Type | Description |